cash stack icon

 When the five-year term is about to end, the ISA provider should contact you with some next steps.
 If you do nothing and don’t give any alternative instructions, the provider is likely to move your money into a standard variable ISA once the fixed term ends.

-As with any ISA, you don’t pay tax on any interest you earn.
-Bear in mind that your ISA allowance means you can deposit up to £20,000 in total across one or more ISAs each tax-year.
-The tax benefits of ISAs depend on your personal circumstances and may change i n the future.
+As with any ISA, you don’t pay income tax on any interest you earn.
+Bear in mind that your ISA allowance means you can deposit up to £20,000 in total across one or more ISAs each tax-year, and that tax benefits depend on your personal circumstances and may change in the future.

 Pros and cons of five-year ISAs